asantos2000/fn-thumb/README.md

 ```

 ## Cleaning up
-You'll probablily create a lots of images, and copy a bunch of files, to clean up a little bit, try this:
+You'll probably create lots of images, and copy a bunch of files, to clean up a little bit, try this:

 ```bash
 # Minio